 - Shavings should be very shallow.
 Just below the gray-brown surface, a thin layer of green cambium appears.
 Keep this intact.

-- Immediately, without necessarily hardening the wound, cover this portion with healthy, sterile soil mix.
+- Immediately, without curing the wound, cover this portion with healthy, sterile soil mix.

 - Cover it generously, burying the branch under at least 1 or 2 inches (3-5 cm) of soil mix.